-Our Engineering courses in the Fort Smith region offer an unforgettable experience!
+With Sylvan’s Engineering programs in the Fort Smith region, learning is fun and exciting!
 Your son or daughter will have a great time tackling a new interactive project each week, including building, testing and rebuilding bridges and machines using K’NEX® pieces or LEGO® bricks.
 Watch your child’s creativity take flight as he or she builds these complex structures with a partner and participates in fun games and friendly challenges against other teams.
-Your child will be solving problems just like an engineer in no time — and developing vital 21st century skills too!
+It’s an innovative way for your child to think and problem-solve just like an engineer while developing crucial 21st century skills along the way!

-In addition to offering fun and memorable experiences, our Engineering courses in the Fort Smith region help equip students with vital STEM (science, technology, engineering and math) abilities.
-Hands-on projects, creative activities and group learning all combine to help your child acquire crucial problem solving and critical thinking skills that can make a lasting impact, both in the classroom and beyond.▼
+Our Engineering courses in the Fort Smith region aren’t just big on excitement: they’re also a great way to equip your child with important STEM (science, technology, engineering and math) concepts.
+Through three-dimensional learning, collaborative group activities and creative exercises, your child will also develop vital problem solving skills and critical thinking abilities that can make a big impact in the classroom and beyond!▼

 From building sophisticated structures to testing, deconstructing and redesigning them all over again with a better solution, your child will be thinking and problem solving like a real engineer!
-Our immersive courses provide the ideal environment for your aspiring engineer to learn foundational science, architectural and engineering concepts while firing up his or her creativity and imagination throughout the process.
-Parents won’t be missing out on the fun either: we send regular email communication so you can stay informed of your child’s progress.
-In addition, we’ll provide a sneak peek of the next week’s project so the whole family can get excited for the next fun project!
+Through our interactive programs, your aspiring engineer will learn important science, architectural and engineering concepts while powering up his or her imagination and creativity each and every week.
+Parents can also have fun learning about the cool new things students learned in class through our regular email communication.
+We will also provide a preview of the upcoming week’s project so you and your child can gear up for the next cool activity!

 - Fun, hands-on activities that include building bridges using K’NEX® pieces and designing machines using LEGO® bricks.

 - A cutting-edge curriculum that focuses on equipping your child with 21st century STEM skills.

 - A friendly, supportive setting, with a 6:1 student-to-teacher ratio and only 12 students or less per class.